poga/hyperdrive-ln/README.md

 #### `ln.resolve(archive, path, cb)`

 Resolve a path.
+Returns an archive and a path within that archive with `cb(err, linkedArchiveKey, pathWithinLinkedArchive)`

-* If there's a symlink encountered in the path. `cb(err, linkKey, restOfThePath)` will be invoked.
+* If there's a symlink encountered in the path. `cb(err, linkKey, pathWithinLinkedArchive)` will be invoked.
-* If there's no symlink in the path, `cb(err, archive.key, '')` will be called.
+* If there's no symlink in the path, `cb(err, archive.key, path)` will be called.

 for example: